bosp

 Clint Frakes was selected as one of the 50 Best New Poets of 2008.
 Also in 2008 he received the Josephine Darner Distinguished Poet award and the Pudding House Chapbook Prize.
 He is a graduate of the Jack Kerouac School of Disembodied Poetics and the Northern Arizona University writing program, and received his Ph.D. with emphasis in creative writing from the University of Hawaii in 2006.
 He has appeared in over 100 journals in North America, England, Australia and Argentina since 1987.
 He is the former chief editor of Hawaii Review and Big Rain, and currently working as a freelance writer/editor and wilderness guide in northern Arizona.

-Ed Galing is 90 years old.
-He is the poet laureate of Hatsboro, PA.
+Ed Galing (1917-2013) was the poet laureate of Hatboro, PA.

 Bradley Mason Hamlin was born in Los Angeles and raised on both the east and west sides of the territory.
 He served in the United States Navy from 1981 to 1984.
 He now writes poems, short stories, and novels and works for Mystery Island Publications.
 His hobbies include watching cartoons and listening to the blues.